-The Legislature provided the Board with investigative staff and vehicles for them to use with the expectation that they would investigate accidents to determine their causes.
-The author of the Board's founding legislation stated in a legislative hearing that one of the great problems of the time was that conflicts over safety issues were resolved by claims departments in settlements with non-disclosure agreements "with both sides feeling they got the short end of the stick and the industry learning nothing", leaving the situation to repeat.
+The Legislature provided the Board with investigative staff and vehicles for them to use in the expectation that they would investigate accidents to determine their causes.
+The author of the Board's founding legislation stated in a legislative hearing that one of the great problems of the time was that conflicts over safety issues were resolved by claims departments in settlements with non-disclosure agreements with both sides feeling they got the short end of the stick and the industry learning nothing, leaving the situation to repeat.

-4. Build Board Operations to Achieve Compliance, Reporting, and Operational Excellence in a Resource-Efficient Manner.
+4. Build Board operations to achieve compliance, reporting, and operational excellence in a resource-efficient manner

 The State Leadership Accountability Act requires agencies to have effective internal controls to manage their operations, reporting, and compliance obligations.
-Given the Board's breadth of different functions (e.g. education, regulations, investigations, and enforcement), the Board has a list of operations, reporting, and compliance requirements rare in State government for such a small staff to manage-a point exacerbated by the fact that it is still building its operational capabilities.
+Given the Board's breadth of different functions (e.g. education, regulations, investigations, enforcement), the Board has a list of operations, reporting, and compliance requirements rare in state government for such a small staff to manage-a point exacerbated by the fact that it is still building its operational capabilities.